seasketch/geoprocessing/website/docs/gip/GIP-1-i18n.md

 ## Importing Translations from POEditor

-You will then need to run `npm run translation:import` to bring these translations back into the project.
+You will then need to run `npm run import:translation` to bring these translations back into the project.
 You should see files added/updated for each language code in `src/i18n/lang`.

 Commit all translation files, including English and non-english, to the code repository.
 These will be bundled into your production app.